benwiz/graphics/README.md

 NOTE: Do not run a `pip freeze`, there is stuff installed on the _venv_ on Marg's Mac I don't want or need

 - Now
-  - Deploy and test the updated `color` function
-  - Deploy and test the updated `py-detect-features`
   - Put an end to this project.
 The only time I should be touching this project is if I finish `clj-detect-features` using AWS Lambda Layers and get rid of `py-detect-features`.

 - Later